 2# Space Is Tight

 The number two lesson is that space at RV parks is pretty tight RV parks unlike state parks or national parks are in it to make money.

-Even though you might have a paved pad you might have full hookups that doesn’t mean your neighbor’s gonna be 40 feet away your neighbor could quite possibly be six feet away.
+Even though you might have a paved pad you might have full hookups that doesn’t mean your neighbor’s going to be 40 feet away your neighbor could quite possibly be six feet away.

 If you have slides out they could be two feet away.

-The spots are packed in pretty tight you’re not going to get a lot of privacy at an RV park.
+The spots are packed in pretty tight; you won’t get much privacy at an RV park.

 But you will get the amenities you need to have full hookups.